 Scale to Zero

-Server lifecycle, cold starts, and the orchestrator.
+Server lifecycle, cold starts, and the Fly.io control plane.

 How it works